lorcie/my-agent/README.md

     kind: sqlite
     database: hotels.db

-Then, configure the MCP Toolbox's Cloud Run service account to access both Secret Manager and Cloud SQL.
+Then, configure the MCP Toolbox's Cloud Run service account to access both Secret Manager (and Cloud SQL if used).
 Secret Manager is where we'll store our tools.yaml file because it may contain potential sensitive Cloud SQL credentials. (not required for SQL lite database)

 gcloud services enable run.googleapis.com \
    cloudbuild.googleapis.com \